ethersphere/swarm/swarm/docs/smash/smash.rst

     :alt: repair retrievability with audit
     :figclass: align-center

     The arrows represent local transactions between connected peers.
-After the audit reaches the closest node and the chunk is not found, the closest node challenges the guardian who in turn challenges the node it originally bought a receipt from, and so on until the challenge lands on the current custodian who now has the chance to connect to the node closest to the chunk address or at least a registered node closer.
+After the audit reaches the closest node and the chunk is not found, the closest node challenges the guardian who in turn challenges the node it originally bought a receipt from, and so on until the challenge lands on the current custodian who now has the chance to connect to the node that is actually closest to the chunk address (or at least closer).

 If the proximate node gets the chunk, it calculates the audit secret and the audit can continue.
-If there is a delay longer than the timeout, the audit concludes and litigation starts.
-Note that litigation is only possible as long as the initiator includes the address of the real proximate node.
+If there is a delay longer than the timeout, the audit concludes and litigation starts against the impostor custodian.
+The initiator includes the address of the known closer node without which an offending node further out claiming to be righful custodian cannot be  prosecuted.

-If such an address is not provided, an offending node further out claiming to be proximate cannot be  prosecuted.
+The collective audit can also be used to repair chunks in erasure coded collections, this is not primarily about reporting aid to balance out lost reliability for large files

 Conclusion
 =============